open-quantum-safe/liboqs-cpp/README.md

 `oqs::KeyEncapsulation` and/or `oqs::Signature` must be instantiated with a string identifying one of mechanisms supported by liboqs; these can be enumerated using the `oqs::KEMs::get_enabled_KEM_mechanisms()` and `oqs::Sigs::get_enabled_sig_mechanisms()` member functions.

-The examples in `./examples` file details the wrapper's API.
+The examples in `examples` file details the wrapper's API.

 liboqs installation
 -------------------